urodoz/docker-command-builder/README.md

 Sets the container flag for clean up (--rm).
 If enabled, disables the daemon flag.

+#### runner#setPrivileged(boolean flag)

+Sets the container flag for privileged container (--privileged).

 #### runner#setImage(image)

 Sets the image of the command.
-Disabled the build information
+Disabled the build information.

 #### runner#getImage